OA students admitted all over the world

 What do Italian families need to know so that their child can study at university abroad?
 Anna Maria Padula and Marcella Turazza's interview with Corriere Economia

-Against all expectations, Covid-19 has had a positive effect on the international educational scene, increasing young people's desire to create a competitive academic profile that lives up to the current demands of the world of work.
-Anna Maria Padula and Marcella Turazza illustrate the costs, components and timing to take into account if you want your children to embark on a university course abroad today
+Against all expectations, the Covid-19 effect has had a positive effect on the international educational scene, increasing young people's desire to create a competitive academic profile that lives up to the current demands of the world of work.
+Anna Maria Padula and Marcella Turazza illustrate the costs, components and timing to take into account if you want your children to embark on an university course abroad today

-New technologies: Paths and advice by Anna Maria Padula and Marcella Turazza, founders of Omni Admissions Educational Consulting
+New technologies: Paths and advices by Anna Maria Padula and Marcella Turazza, founders of Omni Admissions Educational Consulting

 There are many challenges that new technologies have brought and will bring to our personal and professional lives.
 Corriere della Sera interviews Anna Maria Padula and Marcella Turazza, founders of the educational consulting company Omni Admissions, and draws on their solid international experience to investigate issues related to the advent of 5G, virtual reality, augmented reality and artificial intelligence.
 How to build a course of study that can prepare students for new professions in the technological field?
 The keywords: curiosity, in depth-study of mathematics, computer science and humanities subjects such as psychology and philosophy.
 The two entrepreneurs also advise young people to make the most of their summers from high school to deepen their interests and to seize every opportunity abroad, to prepare for the inevitable international confrontation.